 The corporate and legal foundation of Livada Orphan Care is established with IRS 501(c)3 non-profit status granted during the first six months to help Romanian orphans.
 In Romania, Fundatia LOC becomes a member of the Pro Child Federation.

 Summer camp programs are continued under a pattern already in place for institutionalized children to attend a week of summer camp.
 Weekly follow-up programming is set in place at each of the seven orphanages in Mures County.
 In Fall 2002, the staff of Romanian nationals is supplemented by the relocation of Livada’sExecutive Director, Bruce Thomas, and his wife Catherine to Targu Mures.
-Lindsay Chatfield and Dana Schiavo also move to Romania to focus on the baby orphanage and special needs children and the Romanian staff is augmented by the addition of psychologist Cristina Gliga-Ciurariu.
+Lindsay Chatfield and Dana Schiavo also move to Romania to focus on the baby orphanage and special needs children and the Romanian staff continues to grow.
 And in Dallas, Texas, Sarah Cundiff joined Livada as Missions Trip Coordinator and relocated the Missions Office to Richardson, TX with the help of Dallas Bible Church.